Can you get the mini pill over the counter?

 Over the past few years, budget cuts to sexual health services have meant that women are finding it increasingly difficult to access their contraceptive of choice.

-According to the Faculty of Sexual and Reproductive Healthcare, more than 8 million women of reproductive age are now living in an area where their local councils have reduced funding for these services.
+According to the Faculty of Sexual and Reproductive Healthcare, more than 8 million women of reproductive age are now living in an area where their local councils have reduced funding for sexual health services.

 This means that women are facing clinic closures, or longer waiting times, fewer appointments, and reduced staff or opening hours.
 This, combined with the backlog created from the pandemic has meant that women are increasingly losing their reproductive autonomy.